• Skip to primary navigation

 5. Proceed to heat the coffee with the torch.
 Bring the temperature up to 185° F.

-6. Remove torch and place the Bripe on the stand.
+6. Remove the torch and place the Bripe on the stand.
 Let it cool to 140° F.

 7. Sip coffee from the straw.

-Afterwards, you’ll need to follow the cleaning instructions to prep the Bripe for the next brew.
-There are some warnings that come with the Bripe.
+Afterward, you must follow the cleaning instructions to prep the Bripe for the next brew.
+The Bripe comes with some warnings.
 After all, you will be aiming a flame at the brewer.
 Don’t burn yourself.

 Review